-Our newsletter is sent by the email service provider Newsletter2Go GmbH, Köpenicker Str.
+Our newsletter is sent by the email service provider Sendinblue GmbH (formerly Newsletter2Go), Köpenicker Str.
 126, 10179 Berlin.
-After you have registered for our newsletter, your e-mail address will be sent to Newsletter2Go.
+After you have registered for our newsletter, your e-mail address will be sent to Sendinblue.

 The newsletter is sent on the basis of your consent.
 You can unsubscribe from our newsletter at any time, i.e. withdraw your consent.
 A link to unsubscribe from the newsletter can be found at the end of every newsletter.
 In accordance with legal requirements, your e-mail address will be deleted when you unsubscribe from the newsletter.

 Usage of data and analysis

 Our website uses the open source web analysis service Matomo (formerly Piwik), 150 Willis St, 6011 Wellington, New Zealand.